-UMB is committed to reducing the incidence and severity of domestic violence by recognizing it as a significant societal problem and dealing with it as a serious criminal offense.
+UMB is committed to reducing the incidence and severity of domestic and/or dating violence by recognizing it as a significant societal problem and dealing with it as a serious criminal offense.
 As a result, UMB will strive to educate victims of their legal rights, advise victims of the help that is available, encourage victims to seek legal and social assistance, and hold abusers accountable for their actions.
 UMBPD will make arrests when there is evidence of injury consistent with warrantless arrest criteria.

-Domestic violence is a physical injury or the threat of physical injury committed by a person in an intimate relationship with the victim.
-Intimate relationship refers to relationships that are heterosexual or homosexual and have a sexual or emotional component or have had a sexual or emotional component.
+Domestic and dating violence are a physical injury or the threat of physical injury committed by a person in an intimate relationship with the victim.
+Intimate relationship refers to relationships that are heterosexual or homosexual and have a sexual or emotional component or have had a sexual or emotional component in the past.
+An intimate relationship includes: